joaokiala/geo-ai-insight/README.md

 For issues or questions:
 1. Check the MongoDB connection
 2. Verify environment variables are set correctly
-3. Ensure both frontend and backend are running
+3. Ensure all services are running
 4. Check browser console for errors

 ---

-**Built with**: React, Node.js, Express, MongoDB, JWT, Tailwind CSS, Three.js
+**Built with**: React, Node.js, Express, MongoDB, JWT, Tailwind CSS, Three.js, Python, Flask, TensorFlow